-FILL: The addition of soil, sand, rock, gravel, sediment, earth-retaining structure, or other material to an area water word of the ordinary high watermark, in wetlands, or shorelands in a manner that raises the elevation or creates dry land.

-FISH AND WILDLIFE HABITAT CONSERVATION AREAS: Areas important for maintaining species and suitable habitats within their natural geographic distribution so that fragmented populations are not created.
+- 10. FILL: The addition of soil, sand, rock, gravel, sediment, earth-retaining structure, or other material to an area water word of the ordinary high watermark, in wetlands, or shorelands in a manner that raises the elevation or creates dry land. - 11.
+FISH AND WILDLIFE HABITAT CONSERVATION AREAS: Areas important for maintaining species and suitable habitats within their natural geographic distribution so that fragmented populations are not created. - 12.
 FIXED STRUCTURES: Structures fixed to the seafloor either via a foundation or via anchor(s), piles, guys, towers, or other methods, including but not limited to piers, as well as platforms and monopoles, such as those used for ocean energy development.
-Contrast to systems that are anchored, but float, such as a buoy or a net pen.
+Contrast to systems that are anchored, but float, such as a buoy or a net pen. - 13.
 FOREDUNE: The large, currently developing primary dune, closest to the ocean.

-FUNCTIONS AND VALUES: Those beneficial tasks performed by a natural feature [function], such as a wetland improving water quality; and the importance or worth of that task to society [value].
+14. FUNCTIONS AND VALUES: Those beneficial tasks performed by a natural feature [function], such as a wetland improving water quality; and the importance or worth of that task to society [value].

+8.3 Definitions G - I

-GEOLOGICALLY HAZARDOUS AREAS: Areas that, because of their susceptibility to erosion, sliding, earthquake, or other geological events, pose unacceptable risks to public health and safety and may not be suited for commercial, residential, or industrial development.
+- 1. GEOLOGICALLY HAZARDOUS AREAS: Areas that, because of their susceptibility to erosion, sliding, earthquake, or other geological events, pose unacceptable risks to public health and safety and may not be suited for commercial, residential, or industrial development. - 2.
 GOAL: A desired result, achieved via a strategy/policy.
-See related "implementing strategy."

-GRADING: The movement or redistribution of soil, sand, rock, gravel, sediment, or other material in a manner that alters the natural contour the land.
+See related "implementing strategy." - 3.
+GRADING: The movement or redistribution of soil, sand, rock, gravel, sediment, or other material in a manner that alters the natural contour the land. - 4.
+GROWTH MANAGEMENT HEARINGS BOARD: The Growth Management Hearings Board, established under RCW 36.70A.250 (GMA), consists of five members authorized to hear and determine allegations that a city, county, or state agency has not complied with the goals and requirements of the Growth Management Act, related provisions of the Shoreline Management Act, and the State Environmental Policy Act.
+For communities fully-planning under GMA, appeals of Ecology decisions on master programs are filed with the Growth Management Hearings Board. - 5.
 ILLEGAL USE OR STRUCTURE: A use established or structure built not in accordance with laws in place at the time.
-Contrast to "nonconforming."
+Contrast to "nonconforming." - 6.
 IMPLEMENTING STRATEGY: A course of action taken to achieve a goal.
 Interchangeable with policy.
-See "strategy".

-IMPORTANT, SENSITIVE AND UNIQUE AREAS (ISUS): ISUs are specific areas in state waters that meet one or more of the following criteria:

-- a.
-Areas that are environmentally sensitive or contain unique or sensitive species or biological communities that must be conserved and warrant protective measures [RCW 43.372.040(6)(c)]. - b.
-Areas with known sensitivity and where the best available science indicates the potential for offshore development to cause irreparable harm to the habitats, species, or cultural resources. - c.
+See "strategy". - 7.
+IMPORTANT, SENSITIVE AND UNIQUE AREAS (ISUS): ISUs are specific areas in state waters that meet one or more of the following criteria: - a.
+Areas that are environmentally sensitive or contain unique or sensitive species or biological communities that must be conserved and warrant protective measures [RCW 43.372.040(6)(c)]. - Areas with known sensitivity and where the best available science indicates the potential for offshore development to cause irreparable harm to the habitats, species, or cultural resources. - c.
 Areas with features that have limited, fixed and known occurrence. - d.
-Areas with inherent risk or infrastructure (e.g. buoys or cables) that are incompatible with new ocean uses.
+Areas with inherent risk or infrastructure (e.g. buoys or cables) that are incompatible with new ocean uses. - 8.
 INTERDUNAL WETLAND: Wetlands located in small interdunal depressions to extensive deflation plains behind stabilized foredunes.
-Interdunal wetlands are primarily fresh water; they have mineral soil; and they are groundwater dependent with seasonal fluctuations.

-IN-WATER: Lands located waterward of the ordinary high water mark of the ocean or associated wetlands.
+Interdunal wetlands are primarily fresh water; they have mineral soil; and they are groundwater dependent with seasonal fluctuations. - 9.
+IN-WATER: Lands located waterward of the ordinary high water mark of the ocean or associated wetlands. - 10.
 LITTORAL CELL: A complete cycle of ocean sedimentation including sources, transport paths, and sinks.

+8.4 Definitions J - L

-LONGSHORE CURRENT: An ocean current that moves parallel to shore.
+1. LONGSHORE CURRENT: An ocean current that moves parallel to shore.
 It is caused by large swells sweeping into the shoreline at an angle and pushing water down the length of the beach in one direction.